ShaineR19/ShaineR19/README.md

 --------------------------------------
 Shaine Ransford

-- 🔭 I’m currently working on my Bachelors in Computer Sience.
+- 🔭 I’m currently working on my Bachelors in Computer Sience at the University of Pembroke.
-- 🌱 I’m proficient in python, java, and c++.
+- 🌱 I’m proficient in python.

  You can contact me at
   - shaineransford19@gmail.com